Wensleydale: Geography

 Aysgarth Falls (High, Middle, Low) are famous for their beauty (rather than their height), attracting far-off visitors; they were also featured in the film Robin Hood: Prince of Thieves.
 Some scenes from the 1992 film Wuthering Heights were also filmed at the falls.
-Other notable waterfalls are at Wensley (Harmby Falls), West Burton, and Whitfield Gill Force, near Askrigg.
+Other notable waterfalls are at Wensley (Harmby Falls), West Burton (Cauldron Falls), and Whitfield Gill Force, near Askrigg.

 Wensleydale stretches some 25 mi from west to east.
 It lies between Wharfedale (to the south), and the quieter Swaledale (to the north, via Buttertubs Pass).
 Several lesser-known dales are branches of Wensleydale: on the north side Cotterdale, Fossdale and Apedale and on the south side, from west to east, Widdale, Sleddale, Raydale, Bishopdale, Waldendale and Coverdale.

 Below Wensleydale, the River Ure flows east and south, becomes navigable, changes its name to the River Ouse, passes through York, becomes the Humber Estuary, flows under the Humber Bridge past Hull, Immingham, and Grimsby, and meets the North Sea off Spurn Head.
 On the way it collects the waters of the River Swale, River Nidd, River Wharfe, River Aire, River Derwent and River Trent.